CAESCIR PI & Directorliux@cis.fiu.edu Bio and details...

 Alexis received his B.S of Computer Science from FIU summer of 2020, and has started his PhD studies in the Fall of 2020.
 During his undergraduate studies Alexis was involved with various organizations, including SparkDev and S.T.A.R.S, for which he received the Best Undergraduate Student in Service Award in November of 2019.
 His research has been focused on the development of Caching Simulation under the mentorship of Dr. Raju Rangaswami and Dr. Jason Liu, the CAESCIR PI.
 Alexis was supported by CAESCIR starting in Fall of 2020.

-Mireya is a Computer Science PhD candidate under Dr. Geoffrey Smith and Dr. Mark Finlayson, a CAESCIR Co-PI.
+Mireya was a Computer Science PhD candidate under Dr. Geoffrey Smith and Dr. Mark Finlayson, a CAESCIR Co-PI.
 Her research focus is quantifying information leakage.
 She has published in the Cloud Computing Security Workshop and she was a FIU School of Computing and Information Sciences Director’s Fellow from 2016-2019.
 Mireya was an intern at MIT Lincoln Laboratory where she helped to advance state-of-the-art cryptography and designed components of a new security architecture.
 Before joining FIU, Mireya graduated summa cum laude from the University of Miami with a Bachelor of Arts in International Relations and Anthropology.
+She earned her Ph.D. in Computer Science in the Summer of 2022 and was selected as a Fellow in the Presidential Management Fellowship (PMF) Program, a two-year, full-time, paid fellowship that provides a pathway for federal employment.
+Under this fellowship, she accepted a position as a Program Analyst with Cost Assessment and Program Evaluation (CAPE), where she will be evaluating cyber-security programs for the Department of Defense.

 Luiz Manella Pereira

-Luiz Manella Pereira is a Ph.D. student and DHS CAESCIR Fellow at the School of Computing and Information Sciences at FIU.
+Luiz Manella Pereira is a Ph.D. student and former DHS CAESCIR Fellow at the School of Computing and Information Sciences at FIU.
 He is a member of the Sustainability, Optimization, and Learning for InterDependent networks laboratory (solid lab) working with Dr. Amini.
 Prior to that, he was an Undergraduate DHS CAESCIR Fellow with solid lab.
 He graduated as a Worlds Ahead Scholar in the Fall of 2019 with a BBA in Finance, followed by a BS in Applied Mathematics Fall 2020.
 He is very passionate about tackling real-world problems from a mathematical point of view.
 His current research interests are the theory of artificial intelligence, machine learning and their application in network resilience and autonomous systems.
+He is now supported by a US Deartment of Education funded GAANN Fellowship.

 Caitlin graduated with her B.S. in Computer Science from FIU in the fall of 2020.
-She is currently pursuing an M.S. in Cybersecurity.
 During her undergraduate and graduate studies, she worked with React in web development under the supervision of Dr. Peter Clarke.
 She continues her graduate studies while working in research involving ransomware defense and backup services under the guidance of Dr. Amin Kharraz.
-She begins her fellowship with CAESCIR in the spring of 2022 under the supervision of Dr. Amin Kharraz.
+She graduated with her M.S. in Cybersecurity with CAESCIR support in the spring of 2022 under the supervision of Dr. Amin Kharraz.

 Daniel began his MS in Computer Science studies in Fall 2018 after graduating with his BS in CS (Magna Cum Laude) in Spring 2018.
 He enjoys participating in MLH events such as Mango Hacks and Shell Hacks and previously worked as a Learning Assistant for Software Engineering courses.
 He worked with Dr. Monique Ross, a CAESCIR Co-PI, until he earned his MS in CS degree in Fall 2019.